jaeksoft/opensearchserver-php-client/README.md

 Available methods for object of type OpenSearchServer\Document\Document:

 * **lang(string $lang)**: set lang of indexation.
 Used by some Analyzers to transform text.
 * **field(string $name, string $value, int $boost)**: give value to a field, with an optionnal boost.
 You would probably prefer to use boost at query time.
-This method can be called several times with same `$name` argument to index multiple value for one field.
+This method can be called several times with same `$name` argument to index multiple values for one field.

 #### Add documents by pushing text file